-Join the Coin Hunter community to help complete your coin collection: Join Coin Hunter free and you could find this coin using our online coin checker app.
+Join the Coin Hunter community to help complete your coin collection: Join Coin Hunter free and you could find this coin using our online coin hunt app.
 Any coins you find and lock, including the 2001 Wireless Transmission £2 coin can be yours.

-Find out which other £2 coins are rare or valuable, visit the Coin Checker page to learn more about UK coins in circulation.
+Find out which other £2 coins are rare or valuable, visit the £2 Coin Value index page to learn more about UK coins in circulation and new releases.

-Sellers of coins from circulation would like to sell coins for as much over face value as possible, so often refer to rare mint error in the description on marketplaces such as eBay.
+Sellers of coins from circulation would like to sell coins for as much over face value as possible, so often refer to "rare mint error" in the description on marketplaces such as eBay.
 If you are looking to buy this coin, read this first to ensure you do not pay far more than the coin is worth as a collector item.

 No mint errors for this coin have been confirmed by The Royal Mint.